isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2123.md

 ---
-title: Automatic Feeding/ Drinking System
+title: Automatic Harvester
 permalink: /productivity-solutions-grant/solutionrepo/solution2123
 ---

 ### Description

-A system that automates the feeding/ drinking process at a predetermined time and ensures that animals are fed with precision with reduced feed/ water wastage.
-It includes the components that makes up the automatic feeding/ drinking system, e.g. container (hopper), mechanism for distribution, control unit for starting / stopping the distribution mechanism, etc.
+To harvest produce automatically to reduce manual tasks and improve manpower productivity.
+It includes the control unit and cutting system.

 ### Details of Solution